2021 NFL futures: Offensive Rookie of the Year odds, preview and best bets: Wilson, Williams have value

 Expectations are low, which means anything Wilson does will seem better if it’s positive.
 As much as the media will rip him apart if he fails, it’s also easy to envision a Jets redemption narrative getting going if he makes some splash plays early on.

-NFL Offensive Rookie of the Year best bet #2: Javonte Williams +2900
+NFL Offensive Rookie of the Year best bet #2: Javonte Williams +2000

-There are seven players with odds lower than 18/1 to take home the hardware, and only one is a running back.
+There are seven or eight players with odds lower than Williams to take home the hardware, and only one is a running back.
 Recent history tells us that’s misguided.

 I’m not buying the suggestion that Harris is so much better positioned.
 The Steelers’ offensive line is a complete mess, and it’s got much worse from the end of last year.
 They already had no ground game to speak of in 2020, so I don’t see how things are going to get much better for Harris in 2021.

 The Broncos traded up to draft Williams, and they didn’t do that just to have him sit.
 This is a guy who averaged 7.3 yards per carry and scored 22 touchdowns in 11 games at UNC last year.
-I wouldn’t be at all surprised to see him win Rookie of the Year, and at 29/1 he’s got serious value.
+I wouldn’t be at all surprised to see him win Rookie of the Year, and at 20/1 he’s got serious value.